plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_python3.rst

     zodbupdate = git https://github.com/zopefoundation/zodbupdate.git pushurl=git@github.com:zopefoundation/zodbupdate.git branch=convert-in-py3

-Prepare zodbupdate in Python 2 installation
+Prepare Zodbupdate In Python 2 Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Before migrating you need to analyze the existing objects in the ZODB and list classes with missing `[zodbupdate.decode]` mapping for attributes containing string values that could possibly break when converted to python3.